by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 The Flash turned around, revealing a skull behind the mask, blood pouring from its mouth.

 “Hunghh!”
-Wally West said, waking from his fever.
+Wally West cried, waking from his fever.
 A doctor who had been keeping track of the speedster’s condition spoke to him.

 “Where… where am I?”
 Wally asked, weary.

-“You’re at STAR Labs,” the doctor said.
+“You’re at STAR Labs,” said the doctor.
 “You were brought here earlier by Firestorm.
 He was concerned that something was seriously wrong with you.
 You see, whether you remember or not, you were in a delirious state of mind, making references to a disease killing you.
 We did some blood work, and we should learn the results soon.
 I’ll alert Dr. Klyburn that you’re awake.”

 “Thanks,” Wally said.
 He looked around the room and spotted his costume, his Kid Flash ring, and Barry’s ring.
 Thank God it’s safe, he thought, referring to Barry’s ring.
 I might as well suit up.

 Using his super-speed, Kid Flash put his costume on, but something didn’t seem quite right.
-Compared to other times I’ve put on the costume, it seemed as if I were moving a little slower.
-That’s odd… very odd, he thought.
+Compared to other times I’ve put on the costume, it seemed as if I were moving a little slower, he thought.
+That’s odd… very odd.

 Just a few seconds later, Dr. Jenet Klyburn walked into the speedster’s room.
 “Kid Flash?
 I’m Dr. Klyburn.
 How are you feeling?” she asked him.